sethvincent/development-environments-for-beginners/book.md

 Python has a few options for installing packages, but I recommend using pip.
 With pip you'll define dependencies in a requirements.txt file.
 It's also common to use pip in combination with a tool like virtualenv, which keeps the dependencies of your application separate from what's installed globally on your operating system.

+## Build tools / task automation

+We took a quick look at npm scripts and Grunt for JavaScript, rake for Ruby, and fabric for Python, providing a glimpse of the differences in the way the build tools work with each language.

 ## Simple web framework examples